davefowler/prosemirror-suggestion-mode-examples/README.md

 TODO:
-- polish instructions
-- take screenshots for readme
-- deploy examples
-- launch as annote?
-- combine share and reject when next to each other
+- combine accepting and rejecting two an add and delete together when next to each other (mark as a replacement?)
-- add reasons to suggestions
+- add reasons to suggestions display